 IMPORTANT: CTI Toolkit, also known as the Desktop CTI, is retired.
 The CTI Toolkit is no longer supported, and adapters built on the CTI Toolkit don’t work.
 To continue using CTI functionality, migrate to Salesforce Open CTI.
 Work with your CTI vendor or partner to create an Open CTI implementation.
 See the Open CTI Developer Guide.

-This page covers solutions to frequently asked questions regarding adapters built with the CTI Toolkit and the "demo adapter" simulator that Salesforce.com offers to simulate that functionality.
+This page covers solutions to frequently asked questions regarding adapters built with the CTI Toolkit and the demo adapter that Salesforce offers to simulate that functionality.

->

-> As of CTI Toolkit 2.0, there is a simple configuration option at Setup | Customize | Call Centers | Softphone Layouts that allows customers to configure whether and under what circumstances to pop Visualforce pages.
+As of CTI Toolkit 2.0, there is a simple configuration option at Setup | Customize | Call Centers | Softphone Layouts that allows customers to configure whether and under what circumstances to pop Visualforce pages.
 Adapters built with toolkits prior to 2.0 will not be able to use this functionality.